-Back in the days of chicken, cheese, and cream of _____ soups I made a really savory Chicken Enchilada Soup.
+Back in the days before I transitioned to a plant-based diet I made a really savory Chicken Enchilada Soup.
 It was soooo good.
 People would come from miles around, OK my friend Sarah would drive a few miles to eat this soup.
 I love this soup!!!
-Problem: Chicken and Cheese.
-I had replaced the creamy can of soup with homemade options a while ago.

 - 2 cups cooked rice

-- Bring veggie broth to boil in a large pot.
+- Bring veggie broth to a simmer in a large pot.

 - Add onions, cooked beans, diced tomatoes, bell peppers, jalapenos, corn and rice.

 - Let this cook until onions are translucent and flavors have had a chance to meld.
 I like to let it simmer for an hour or so.

 - Season with chili powder, cumin and any other seasonings.

 This is especially good with crushed tortilla chips and nutritional yeast added to the individual bowl.
 If you like to use a faux sour cream add a dollop to your bowl.
 Try not to eat right out of the pot when you’re putting leftovers away.
 That is just bad manners.
 This made enough soup for maybe 6 bowls, but you will want seconds.
 Double (or triple) the recipe for a large family.